Skip to content

 Find and evaluate sales technology

-A sales operations specialist is often responsible for evaluating and implementing B2B technology, such as CRMs, sales software, prospecting tools, digital sales rooms and analytics platforms.
+A sales operations specialist is often responsible for evaluating and implementing B2B technology, including CRMs, sales software, prospecting tools, digital sales rooms, and analytics platforms.

 Plan and handle sales training